eduvpn/documentation/README.md

     -A FORWARD -m state --state ESTABLISHED,RELATED -j ACCEPT -A FORWARD -i tun0 -o eth0 -s 2001:aaaa:bbbb:cccc::/64 -j ACCEPT

+## Source Routing
+Assuming the client IP addresses are public addresses for which traffic needs to be routed over an interface other than the default gateway, source routing is required.
+For more information: http://blog.scottlowe.org/2013/05/29/a-quick-introduction-to-linux-policy-routing/

+eth0:   1.0.0.100 --> 1.0.0.1  (default route)
+eth1:   3.0.0.100 --> 3.0.0.1  (IP over which VPN traffic needs to be routed)
+tun0:   4.0.0.0/24 --> 3.0.0.1 (IP range for VPN clients)

+Traffic for the VPN clients is routed via 3.0.0.100, so traffic coming from the VPN clients also needs to be routed via 3.0.0.1.

+As root:

+    # echo '100    openvpn' >> /etc/iproute2/rt_tables

+Now some CLI commands to make it work, see below for persistent configuration:

+    sudo ip rule add from 4.0.0.0/24 lookup openvpn sudo ip route add default via 3.0.0.1 dev eth1 table openvpn

+### Persistent

+TBD.

 ## CRL
 The make the CRL work, a 'cronjob' is needed to occasionally retrieve the CRL from `vpn-cert-service`.
 Install `vpn-crl-fetcher` on the VPN machine: